-On a Wednesday morning in September this year, residents of San Francisco woke up disoriented to a frightening sight.
+On a Wednesday morning in September of 2020, residents of San Francisco woke up disoriented to a frightening sight.
 Foreboding, glowing orange skies.
 Gigantic, extremely dense plumes of smoke from a series of wildfires raging across California descended upon the Golden Gate City.

 In a once-in-a-generation event, these hazardous plumes generated pyro-cumulonimbus clouds called fire thunderstorms, blocking out the sun.
 They allowed only yellow, orange, and red light to reach the surface.